Kousik-Sasmal/Movie-Recommendation-System/README.md

 All the files generated after analysis are kept in the `artifacts` folder.

 With the help of those analysis, created `app.py` which consists of mainly two functionality.
-  - Shows Recommendation for Movies
+  - Shows Recommendation for Movies (`Content-based filtering`)
-  - Shows Popular Movies
+  - Shows Popular Movies (`Popularity-based filtering`)
       - Overall Popular Movies
       - Genre-wise Popular Movies

-`utils.py`: Codes for fetching the Movie Poster from https://developer.themoviedb.org/ with the help of API, and for Calculating `cosine similarity`.
+`utils.py`: Codes for fetching the Movie Poster from https://developer.themoviedb.org/ with the help of API, and for calculating Cosine similarity`.

 `poster_image_url.json`: A temporary database.